Isotopes of protactinium: Protactinium-231

 possible parent nuclides: beta from ^{231}Th, EC from ^{231}U, alpha from ^{235}Np.

 Protactinium-233

 Protactinium-233 is also part of the thorium fuel cycle.
 It is an intermediate beta decay product between thorium-233 (produced from natural thorium-232 by neutron capture) and uranium-233 (the fissile fuel of the thorium cycle).
-Some thorium-cycle reactor designs try to protect Pa-233 from further neutron capture producing Pa-234 and U-234, which are not useful as fuel.
+Some thorium-cycle reactor designs try to protect ^{233}Pa from further neutron capture producing ^{234}Pa and ^{234}U, which are not useful as fuel.

 Protactinium-234

 Protactinium-234 is a member of the uranium series with a half-life of 6.70 hours.
 It was discovered by Otto Hahn in 1921.

 Protactinium-234m

 Protactinium-234m is a member of the uranium series with a half-life of 1.17 minutes.
 It was discovered in 1913 by Kazimierz Fajans and Oswald Helmuth Göhring, who named it brevium for its short half-life.
 It is now believed that all decays of the parent thorium-234 produce this isomer and the ground state is observed because of (invisible) IT decay.
-Protactinium-234m has the same mass (same number of protons and neutrons) as Protactinium-234, the difference merely visible in their non-identical half-life, with Protactinium-234m having a noticeably shorter lifespan.
-This phenomenon is called nuclear isomer.
+Protactinium-234m has the same mass (same number of protons and neutrons) as protactinium-234, the difference merely visible in their non-identical half-life, with protactinium-234m having a noticeably shorter lifespan.
+This phenomenon is called nuclear isomerism.